qwx9/notes/net/todo/daily.md

 	* 10 3h gge sessions left, 7 done
 	⇒ have to go through sba+dcd+vdb as quickly as possible, and move on to gge
+- numerical recipes has sections on linear and dynamic programming, among others